HermanL02/WarwickUniversity-Notes/202404/Script.md

 The official Amnesty International's rank in 2016 indicates that WeChat received a 0, and ranked the bottom among all the researched applications.
 #### Citizen Lab Canada
 The Citizen Lab of the University of Toronto has published many reports regarding the WeChat transparency and censorship.
-Just used one research paper as an example: It dicates WeChat has realtime, automatic censorship of chat images based on text contained in images and on an image’s visual similarity to those on a blacklist.
-The photos MD5 and hash improves the real time filtering.
-2. The filtering is especially targeting politics, and especially targeting the news.
+Just used one research paper as an example: It indicates WeChat has a real-time, automatic censorship of images using MD5 and hash.
+It also provides the other text filterings.
+The filtering is especially targeting politics news.
 There are also lots of technical reviews about how WeChat is filtering text and so on.
 I would say if I put all the technical analysis here, it will cost too much time.
 It is not our topic today.
 I will skip it here.
 ### News and Personal Experience
 Before I talk about this, I would like to say that I am not an activist in politics, but these are the essential reasons why I made this project.